mikekaminsky/compare-warehouse-distributions/results.md

 Subsequent runs
 ![dc2.8xlarge, multi-node, subsequent runs](/Analysis/images/dc2.8xlarge_multi-node_subsequent.png)

-Here we can see that the OBT model out-performs the star-schema model in all but one of the 10 queries we tested[^1].
+Here we can see that the OBT (denormalized) model out-performs the star-schema model in all but one of the 10 queries we tested[^1].

 With the exception of the query-4 enigma, the denormalized table out performs the star schema from 10% to 45% depending on the query.

 ### Snowflake

+For Snowflake, the results are more mixed.
+While the OBT (denormalized) model is definitely faster than the star schema in the slowest of queries (queries 8, 9, and 10), the star schema actually does appear to out-perform the OBT model in some of the simpler queries (namely 3, 4, and 7).

 ![dc2.8xlarge, multi-node, subsequent runs](/Analysis/images/snowflake.png)

+I do not have a good enough intuition for the inner-workings of snowflake to cast any light on _why_ this might be happening, but if any of our readers are snowflake experts we'd love to hear your hypotheses!

 ## Analysis details